joohyeon/ctakes-installation/README.md

 <!-- TODO: How to use UMLS dataset and getting its permission.-->

-## Install YTEX
+## YTEX Installation

-Now, installing YTEX.
 YTEX is now integrated into cTAKES 4.0.0.
-However, setting YTEX is not simple to install.
-I ran into many troubles to install YTEX and this is the main reason I started to make some notes.
+However, installing YTEX is not simple.
+I ran into many issues and errors while setting up YTEX in MySQL and MsSQL.
+Here I am keeping how I resolved the issues.

-I first read [YTEX intallation guide](https://cwiki.apache.org/confluence/display/CTAKES/YTEX+Installation) on their website to understand what it does.
-This website is the old version of cTAKES.
-Although it gave me some insights how to install YTEX on MsSQL and MySQL databases.
-You can also find addintional YTEX documents in [cTAKES 4.0 Component Use Guide](https://cwiki.apache.org/confluence/display/CTAKES/cTAKES+4.0+Component+Use+Guide).
+If you are new to YTEX, please check [YTEX intallation guide](https://cwiki.apache.org/confluence/display/CTAKES/YTEX+Installation) website.
+It is pretty good and gave me good insights.
+If you want to learn more, check YTEX documents [cTAKES 4.0 Component Use Guide](https://cwiki.apache.org/confluence/display/CTAKES/cTAKES+4.0+Component+Use+Guide).

-To setup cTAKES 4.0.0 + YTEX, I need to know how to execute the setup script in bin\ctakes-ytex\scripts.
-In the cTAKES document, I need to navigate to CTAKES_HOME, and execute this command.
-However, it gave me errors.
+To setup cTAKES 4.0.0 + YTEX, I need to run a `build-setup.xml` file in `D:\cTAKES\apache-ctakes-4.0.0\bin\ctakes-ytex\scripts'.

+I followed the script below in the cTAKES/YTEX installation guide, but gave me errors.

 ```
 cd /d %CTAKES_HOME%\bin\ctakes-ytex\scripts ..\..\ant.bat -f build-setup.xml all > setup.out 2>&1